LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

   encryption, networking and more

-* Devops contract: LumoSQL will reduce risk by making it possible to omit compliation of many features, and will have stable ABIs so as to not break dynamically-linked applications.
+* Devops contract: LumoSQL will reduce risk by making it possible to omit compliation of many features, and will have stable APIs so as to not break dynamically-linked applications.

 * Ecosystem creation: LumoSQL will offer consolidated contact, code curation, bug tracking,